technicalhat/drinktober-hugo/content/posts/2020/kart-load-of-ale.md

 +++
 It's-a-me!
 Jonny-O!

 Tonight finds me racing on that most fiendish of tracks - the Rainbow Road.
-Luckily I've got a good supply of IPA power-ups!
+Luckily I've got a good supply of IPA power-ups to help fend off the roaming Goombas!